 HESTA has given 10 Rural Health Club members the chance to rub shoulders with leaders in Australian rural and remote health through a new scholarship in partnership with Rural Health Workforce Australia.

 The scholarship winners were announced on 28 March - SEE MEDIA RELEASE.
 They will be funded to attend the 14th National Rural Health Conference in Cairns, Far North Queensland, from 26-29 April 2017 - including return airfares, four nights' accommodation and conference registrations.

 The conference, hosted by the National Rural Health Alliance, is Australia's pre-eminent event for people committed to better health and wellbeing in rural and remote communities.

 Keynote speakers include Dr David Gillespie, Assistant Minister for Health; Shadow Health Minister, Catherine King; Janine Mohamed, CEO of the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives; and Dr Mark Wenitong, Medical Director of the Apunipima Cape York Health Council.

-The HESTA scholarships are available for medical, nursing and allied health students who belong to Rural Health Clubs affiliated with the National Rural Health Student Network.
-At least one is reserved for a student of Aboriginal and/or Torres Strait Islander heritage.
+The HESTA scholarships were offered to medical, nursing and allied health students who belong to Rural Health Clubs affiliated with the National Rural Health Student Network.
+Two were awarded to Indigenous students.

-Successful candidates will be selected with particular emphasis on their commitment to practising in rural Australia.
+Successful candidates were selected with particular emphasis on their commitment to practising in rural Australia.

 Main photo courtesy Cairns Regional Council (copyright)